floragunncom/search-guard-docs/_content/_docs_auth_auth/auth_auth_sg_auth_token.md

 **freeze_privileges:** This option controls how users can use the `freeze_privileges` attribute in create auth token request bodies.
 This defaults to `user_chooses` which allows users to choose whether they want to create a config snapshot or not.
 If you specify `always`, all auth token creation requests will create a snapshot the role configuration; the user won't be able to choose.
 If you specify `never`, no auth token creation requests will create such a snapshot.
 Note that changes to this config option won't affect auth tokens which have been already created.

-### Authentication Domain

-In addition to the `auth_token_provider` config, you have to configure a separate [authentication domain](../_docs_auth_auth/auth_auth_configuration.md#authentication) in the `authc` section.

-Not much needs to be configured there, though.
-The `order` attribute should be chosen in a way that this authentication domain is checked before any domain which sends authentication challenges.
-For example, if you have Basic Auth sending challenges at `order` 1, you should have the auth token domain at `order` 0.
-Otherwise, the configuration must stay the same as shown above.
-The keys for verifying the JWTs are automatically obtained from the `auth_token_provider` section.

 ## Required Privileges